 From the Typing > Voice & Other Input settings you can also choose whether or not you’d like to enable the voice input key to make voice dictation possible.

-You'll also want to check out the ‘Keys’ settings page - it's accessible either from the SwiftKey Hub > Keys, or from opening the app from your device and tapping Typing > Keys).
+You'll also want to check out the ‘Keys’ settings page - accessible by opening the app from your device and tapping Typing > Keys.
 From here you can choose to add options to your keyboard such as:

 - Arrow keys